coderefinery/social-coding/guide.md

   many people using your work as possible, because then they can cite you.

-- A bit of details on free software and choosing a license (the least important part)... there are other online resources, and the biggest question is permissive vs viral.
+- A bit of details on free software and choosing a license.
+There are many online resources, and the biggest question is permissive vs. share-alike vs. viral.

 - A final act on how just licensing isn't enough.
 If you want people to use your work, you need to do more to make your work easily